Virtual Reality CPR Application – Changing the Game for Philanthropy

-According to Powell, VR is set to reshape health care standards, delivery of treatment and training.
+According to Powell, VR is set to reshape health care standards, delivery of treatment, and training.
 Some of the more exciting applications of VR in health care include:

 - VR Guided Physical Therapy.
 This application of VR could be helpful for individuals with limited access to therapy centers, such as rural areas.

 - Cognitive Rehabilitation.
-For individuals suffering a stroke or traumatic brain injury, VR may be used to help retrain the brain and learn basic life skills.
+For individuals suffering from a stroke or traumatic brain injury, VR may be used to help retrain the brain and learn basic life skills.
 While it has not yet been researched, the application of VR for cognitive rehabilitation may help those suffering from addiction learn new coping skills and overcome their addictions.

 - Cognitive Behavioral Therapy.
-Individuals suffering from immense, irrational fears and phobias could use VR as a means of desensitization, a component of cognitive behavioral therapy, to overcome such fears.
+Individuals suffering from immense, irrational fears and phobias could use VR as a means of desensitization, a component of cognitive-behavioral therapy, to overcome such fears.

 - Continuing Education and “Skills Fairs.”
 For large-scale hospitals and health care organizations, annual continuing education costs, even when conducted in a “fair” setting, could decline by providing on-the-go skills checks and competency evaluation for team members at virtually any time.
 Pardon the pun.

 - VR Applications May Be Useful in Treatment of Pain.
 Some studies even suggest that the use of virtual reality can help distract the brain when experiencing pain.
-This could have a revolutionary impact on treatment that result in intense pain.
+This could have a revolutionary impact on treatment that results in intense pain.

 What About Training for Non-Health Professionals?

 The Dual Good Health App is great for non-health professionals as well.
-Individuals with limited health care experience can learn the basics of CPR, BLS and AED in minutes, compared to hours-long classroom training.
+Individuals with limited health care experience can learn the basics of CPR, BLS, and AED in minutes, compared to hours-long classroom training.
 Used in conjunction with face-to-face training, Dual Good allows for better competency measurement, skill check and guided instruction.

 Discover the Humanity and Excitement of Learning How to Save a Life Today.

-The state of health care training is evolving, and authoritative sources, including the AHA, continue to push the need for more CPR, AED and BLS training to reduce mortality rates in the U.S. On a global scale, the benefits of these basic health care training courses can literally mean the difference between life and death, especially in regions with limited access to health care.
+The state of health care training is evolving, and authoritative sources, including the ILCOR, continue to push the need for more CPR, AED and BLS training to reduce mortality rates in the U.S. On a global scale, the benefits of these basic health care training courses can literally mean the difference between life and death, especially in regions with limited access to health care.
 You can make a difference too.

-Sign up for an online CPR, AED or First Aid course today, and consider becoming part of the movement toward VR-guided health care training with Dual Good.
-Imagine how all CPR training may one day use a combination of VR, face-to-face training and classroom instruction to touch more lives and have a greater positive impact.
+Sign up for an online CPR, AED, or First Aid course today, and consider becoming part of the movement toward VR-guided health care training with Dual Good.
+Imagine how all CPR training may one day use a combination of VR, face-to-face training, and classroom instruction to touch more lives and have a greater positive impact.
 This is exactly what NHCPS did as part of our trip to Kenya, empowering superusers.
 We just can’t wait to see what the future of VR-assisted health care holds.